LinkedFaultAnalysis/LFA/README.md

 0X76B70A0F9110A641CC3DDD197A7AA355
 ```

-Bytes 12 and 13 are similar, as you can see.
+As we can observe, bytes 12 and 13 are similar.
 In the simulation phase, we analyze the implementation results using these leakages. we use the [AES Python code](https://github.com/Ysjshine/encryption-AES/blob/master/aes.py) public source in our simulation.

 ### Simulation